SynBioDex/libSBOLc/README.md

 Testing
 -------

-Once you've configured and built libSBOLc, you can run some simple tests to check that everything works.
-First, copy the shared library file from <code>libSBOLc/release/library</code> to <code>libSBOLc/release/examples</code>.
-Then <code>cd</code> into the <code>libSBOLc/release/examples</code> folder and run:
+Once you've configured and built libSBOLc, you can run some simple tests to check that everything works. <code>cd</code> into the <code>libSBOLc/release/examples</code> folder and run:

     ./sbol_run_tests